Obtaining Legal Parentage – Domestic Surrogacy

 Do I need to engage an Australian lawyer for international surrogacy?

 If you have read and understand the information above then, no. Overseas surrogacy contracts and overseas parental orders are not recognised under Australian law.
 All an Australian lawyer can do is inform you of the above information.
 Some US and Canadian lawyers will insist you engage an Australian lawyer, as they are ill-informed of Australian practice.
 If so, shop around, as a few well-known lawyers will charge you huge amounts for the advice above.
-Contact us on [email protected] if you require an Australian lawyer recommendation
+Contact [email protected] if you require an Australian lawyer recommendation

 Procedures for US Births